joel-muller/config/README.md

 curl https://raw.githubusercontent.com/joel-muller/config/refs/heads/main/apt/install.sh | sh
 ```

+> [!NOTE]
-> Note: Reload the terminal afterwards, zsh should now be your default terminal, with `echo $SHELL` you see is you run bash or zsh
+> Reload the terminal afterwards, zsh should now be your default terminal, with `echo $SHELL` you see is you run bash or zsh, if this doesn't work, try to restart the computer

 ### Create SSH Key